socadk/design-practice-repository/activities/DPR-StorySplitting.md

 * *Data variations*: is-a relations, categorizations and classifications, domain partitioning
 * *Operations completeness*: create, read, update (full, partial), delete; search, find, archive; undo (compensation)

 Each data entry split suggests at least one presentation layer component (as a candidate).
 Complex workflows call for explicit state management, to be designed architecturally and assigned as a responsibility to one or more components.
 Each business rule has to be implemented and enforced somewhere (see below).
-Data variations and operations find their place in the [Domain Model](../artifact-templates/DPR-DomainModel.md) as well as the data access/data source and persistence layer. <!-- TODO could add a table mapping the splitting patterns to logical layers and patterns/component types -->
+Data variations and operations find their place in the [Domain Model](../artifact-templates/DPR-DomainModel.md) and in the data access/data source and persistence layer. <!-- TODO could add a table mapping the splitting patterns to logical layers and patterns/component types -->

 The remaining patterns are useful for planning iterations, but less relevant for component identification and architecture design (unlike their output, which might yield additional candidate components):